-You could inquire further: “Is there any particular part of your body that needs attention?”
-Get that part positioned so that you can place yourself directly above it.
-For example, when the client sits on the ground cross-legged, the masseuse can stand behind and lean on each shoulder with palms or forearms.
+You could inquire further: “Is there any particular area of your body that needs attention?”
+Get that part positioned so you are directly above it.
+For example, when the client sits on the ground cross-legged, the masseuse can stand behind the client and lean on each shoulder with palms or forearms.
 Insist: “Please let me know with a tap or ‘less pressure please’ if anything feels uncomfortable.”
-You can use numbers: “On a comfort scale of one to ten, one being a lack of impact and 10 being too much impact, let’s stay around a level five.
+You can use numbers: “On an impact scale of one to ten, one being a lack of impact and 10 being too much impact, let’s stay around a level five.
 Call out a number to let me know if the pressure level is too low or high.”
 Or develop your own communication system to ensure your work suits the client.
-Facial expressions and sounds can sometimes help in assessing the client’s comfort level, but asking directly remains the best method to be sure.
+Facial expressions and sounds can help in assessing the client’s comfort level, but asking directly remains the best method to be sure.

 We are always distributing our weight downward in some way, but in this case we can instead direct our weight into our client’s tense muscles.
 Maximum leverage (force) with minimum effort comes when we position our own body (or bodily massage tool) above and perpendicular to (leaning into) the client body part being massaged.
 This client body part should be facing upward so that we can lean downward onto it (toward the earth) in a way that is easy for the masseur to balance and sway.

 All of these body parts fit somewhere into the clients’ major muscle groups depending on their body size.